j624364/asca-rust/doc.md

 [+cons, +nasal] > [α PLACE] / _[+cons, αPLACE]
 (A nasal consonant takes the place of a following consonant i.e. [nk] > [ŋk])
 ```
+An alpha assigned to a subnode can be +/- when used on a binary feature.
+The place node is positive when any subnode is.

 ### Inversion
 Imagine we have two debuccalisation rules, one for plosives and one for fricatives